 All investments involve risk, including possible loss of principal.

-The material provided here is for informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
+The information provided here is for financial professionals only and should not be considered an individualized recommendation or personalized investment advice.
 The investment strategies mentioned here may not be suitable for everyone.
 Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.

 All expressions of opinion are subject to change without notice in reaction to shifting market conditions.
 Data contained herein from third party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.

 Examples provided are for illustrative purposes only and not intended to be reflective of results you can expect to achieve.